hyzco/hyzco/README.md

 - Collaborated with international teams to develop various modules in a Scrum environment, focusing on SaaS solutions.
 - Led a successful migration of a legacy asset pipeline, reducing compilation time by 90%.

-### **Web Developer** at technox.com.tr (Istanbul, Turkey)
-*2018 - 2019*

-- Developed the user interface and custom plugins for a hosting server datacenter website using WHMCS.
-- Maintained website operations, focusing on usability and scalability.

-### **Datacenter Technician & Sysop** at Nettiar.net (Istanbul, Turkey)
-*2017 - 2018*

-- Conducted system operations, including monitoring network activities and managing servers.
-- Ensured the seamless installation and maintenance of rack, tower, and blade servers in a data center environment.

 ---

 ## 🎓 **Education**